The Game (treasure hunt): Game communities

-The next Game each year would typically be run by whatever team felt the ability, chutzpah and desire to do so.
+The next Game each year is typically run by whatever team felt the ability, chutzpah and desire to do so.
 In the early days of BARF and in the subsequent Seattle Games, the first-right-of-refusal fell to the team who won the previous Game.
 Future Game Controls (GCs) in the Bay Area tended to rely on the expertise of previous GCs and the so-called legitimacy of owning the "Captain's List".
 In the Bay Area there is no "Central System" or "Central Ownership" per se, but rather an autonomous collective of Gamers (a group of teams that communicate with one another) and a group-moderated site.

-As the Game grew, it became increasingly more high-tech and more psychological in nature, a result of each Game trying to "outdo" the previous Games.
-For instance, a team member might find themselves stripped of all clothes and spectacles, be dressed in nothing but a hospital gown, have the next puzzle be written on the back of their neck in reverse lettering, and then be deposited at a strip club.
-Teams became increasingly competitive and would even break the rules and mislead other teams in order to gain an advantage, much to the fellow participants' and organizers' displeasure.
-Such teams can become blacklisted by the community at large and no longer find themselves invited to future Games.
+As the Game grew, it became increasingly more high-tech and psychological, a result of each Game trying to "outdo" the previous Games.
+For instance, a team member might be stripped of all clothes and spectacles, dressed in only a hospital gown, have the next puzzle written on the back of their neck in reverse lettering, and then be deposited at a strip club.
+Teams became increasingly competitive and even broke the rules and misled other teams to gain an advantage, much to fellow participants' and organizers' displeasure.
+Such teams can become blacklisted by the community at large and no longer be invited to future Games.
 This nature of self-policing (decentralized control and word-of-mouth) prevents out-of-control teams from destroying the elaborate events.

 Alternative Versions

-The Game culture has spawned several spinoffs in the Bay Area, including the Bay Area Treasure Hunt (BATH), Bay Area Night Game (BANG), Park Challenge, and The Iron Puzzler.
+The Game culture spawned several spinoffs in the Bay Area, including the Bay Area Treasure Hunt (BATH), Bay Area Night Game (BANG), Park Challenge, and The Iron Puzzler.
 There have been several spinoffs in other parts of North America as well.
 There are three yearly games in New York City that are very similar to The Game: Midnight Madness, The Haystack, and The Great All Nighter.
 There is also a yearly game in Hot Springs, Arkansas also called Midnight Madness.
 Midnight Madness Brevard also puts on events many times a year in Brevard County, Florida.
 Midnight Madness Vermont hosts MMVT events several times a year as well.

 In 2009, the first multicity Game was created, the brainchild of Deborah Goldstein.
 Different Area Same Hunt, or DASH, the Game featured puzzles created by teams in Boston, MA, Washington, DC, Houston, TX, Los Angeles, CA, Palo Alto and San Francisco, CA, Portland, OR, and Seattle, WA.
 DASH was played in all 8 cities simultaneously.
 Since 2009, DASH has occurred several times, and continues to create and unite game communities in collaborative, multicity, realtime games.

 Several new Games have appeared with modified formats, including the Black Letter Game (2012, 2015) in which the emphasis is on puzzles embedded in physical artifacts that are mailed to players on a monthly basis.
 No travel is required.